 Are you looking for a professional yet affordable way to record a podcast on your computer?
 Look no further.
 The PreSonus AudioBox Studio podcast starter kit is not your average setup and not your average price.
 What most users love most about this product is that they find that they do not have to spend a fortune to create results that sound like they cost one.
 Let’s take a look at what you can expect to get with your PreSonus AudioBox Studio a little more in-depth.

 It comes with everything that you will need to record a podcast on your computer:

 - AudioBox USB podcast interface kit with cable

 - HD7 headphones

-If you are looking for an at-home studio that allows you to make music from the comfort of your living room… this might be the pick for you.
-Affordable and effective, the AudioBox is quickly becoming a musician’s best friend.
+If you are looking for an at-home studio that allows you to make music from the comfort of your living room, this might be the pick for you.
+Affordable and effective, AudioBox is quickly becoming a musician’s and podcast best friend.

-Are you planning to buy an all one package for your podcasting or music recording requirements?
-If yes, the Focusrite Scarlett Solo Studio might be an ideal option for you.
-There are many features and benefits of using this product.
-The following review will explain its specifications in detail.
+Are you planning to buy an all-one podcast starter kit for your requirements?
+If yes, the Focusrite Scarlett Solo Studio might be an ideal podcast option for you.
+There are many features and benefits of using this podcast product.
+The following review will explain the kit specifications in detail.

 Specifications and features

 The unit comprises of: